-MARYLAND 9-1-1 BOARD SPECIAL MEETINGS
+Maryland 9-1-1 Board Special Meetings

 Metropolitan Washington Council of Governments (COG): Following the June 2012 Derecho Storm, the COG established a PSAP Directors' Committee.
-The initial purpose of the committee was to understand the 9-1-1 network failures that occurred in Northern Virginia as a result of the Derecho, and to craft solutions to prevent a similar reoccurrence.
-The committee works collaboratively with partners from Virginia, Maryland, the District of Columbia, the federal government and corporate entities, such as Verizon, to strengthen the reliability and resiliency of the 9-1-1 network in the National Capital Region (NCR).
-This committee has evolved to discuss many issues of mutual interest to the regional PSAP directors, to include text-to-911, NG 9-1-1, network and service provider disruptions, and other operational issues.
+The initial purpose of the committee was to understand the 9-1-1 network failures that occurred in Northern Virginia as a result of the Derecho and to craft solutions to prevent a similar reoccurrence.
+The committee works collaboratively with partners from Virginia, Maryland, the District of Columbia, the federal government, and corporate entities, such as Verizon, to strengthen the reliability and resiliency of the 9-1-1 network in the National Capital Region (NCR).
+This committee has evolved to discuss many issues of mutual interest to the regional PSAP directors, including text-to-9-1-1, NG911, network, and service provider disruptions, and other operational issues.

-Chairman Myers and members of the Office of the Executive Director have participated in the committee's quarterly meetings to discuss what is occurring within Maryland, to share Maryland's successes in strengthening the state's 9-1-1 System, and to learn what best practices have been successfully implemented in other jurisdictions so that they may be implemented in Maryland.
+Members of the Office of the Executive Director and some members of the Board have participated in the committee's quarterly meetings to discuss what is occurring within Maryland, to share Maryland's successes in strengthening the state's 9-1-1 System, and to learn what best practices have been successfully implemented in other jurisdictions so that they may be implemented in Maryland.